 3.)
 Showcase Your Achievements

 When creating your professional office, you need to consider how to decorate your walls.
 Over the course of your career, you’re bound to have had some academic and professional accomplishments that have been a great source of pride.
-What better place to showcase them than in your office in order of importance is key.
+Hanging degrees in your office in order of importance is key.
 Putting your achievements and credentials in a multiple frame display is a great way to boost your credibility with clients while boosting your confidence at the same time.

-Your customers want to know that you have the expertise to carry out your job, so don’t leave your college diploma stuffed in your desk drawer or overlook the importance of displaying diplomas etiquette.
+Your customers want to know you have the expertise to perform your job.
+Therefore, don’t leave your college diploma stuffed in your desk drawer or overlook the importance of displaying diplomas etiquette.
 Protect one of the most expensive pieces of paper you’ll ever own by showcasing it in an officially licensed diploma frame that’s custom-designed to fit your university degree.
 A framed diploma is a great way to decorate your office wall and visually remind your clients (and yourself) why you’re so great at your job!

 Don’t forget about business licenses, professional awards, and work-based community achievements.
 Create coordinating certificate frames to match the moulding styles and mat colors of your graduation frame.
 A strong and stylish mix of diploma and certificate frames instantly creates a professional atmosphere, adds a personal touch to your work environment, and encourages conversation-starters with new business clients.
 A diploma wall display is one of the best things to make your office better because it’s both aesthetically pleasing and practical for your needs as a professional.